y1-community/Innioasis-Updater/README.md

-# Please ignore any tutorials or gudies that brought you here,
+# Please ignore any tutorials or guides that brought you here,

 # take care to ensure you use the www.innioasis.app website to install the app.